Acanthus wallpaper design by William Morris in light green and white

 I am interested in play and learning.
 I have been curious about and desiring to step one foot into coding for a long time and mintaining a website is a way for me to indulge in learning new things (internet protocol, HTML, CSS, &c) with a practical result—a place of my own to host my writings and contact information—in a nonacademic, nonprofessional context.

-Currently reading: This Life, by Martin Hägglund
+This Life, by Martin Hägglund